RitCh123/SortingAlgorithms/README.md

-# SortingAlgorithms
+# Sorting Algorithms

-Using different sorting algorithms, we are going to determine which is the most efficient and using that, we can use log(x) to find the iterations of the algorithm.
+Using different sorting algorithms, we are going to determine which is the most efficient and using that, we can use counters to find the iterations of the algorithm.